The Energy Efficient Home

 wall and stapled in place around the perimeter and every 12-inches or so throughout the field.

-As discussed above, the wall insulation is must be installed before completing the interior vapor barrier.
+As discussed above, the wall insulation must be installed before completing the interior vapor barrier.
 For

 most of the wall insulation I chose John Mansville Formaldehyde-free™